 Diet, exercise, and sleep go hand in hand as we are often told and often ignore but sleep really is nutrition for the brain and body.
 If you get a full night’s sleep it tells the hormone, leptin, which makes you feel less hungry and regulates energy to kick in which lowers your reliance on caffeine and aids weight loss.

 Sleep is not only linked to fitness, but it’s linked to every aspect of your physical health.
-There isn’t a cell in your body that doesn’t benefit from sleep so plenty of rest boosts your immune system fighting away those awful colds this time of year, increases fertility and sex drive, helps to prevent diabetes which is something I didn’t know, wards off heart disease, can even help fight against Cancer, lower your blood pressure, increase your balance and coordination and regulates your mood.
+There isn’t a cell in your body that doesn’t benefit from sleep so plenty of rest boosts your immune system fighting away those awful colds this time of year, increases fertility (even more so with the help of a fertility clinic in London) and sex drive, helps to prevent diabetes which is something I didn’t know, wards off heart disease, can even help fight against Cancer, lower your blood pressure, increase your balance and coordination and regulates your mood.
 We all like to be in a good mood, don’t we?

 When I wake up early without a full nights sleep I seem to think that I will get more done as I’m not wasting time in bed, but this is totally not true!
 Sleep and productivity need each other!
 See if you notice any of the following; better short-term memory, less ‘brain fog’ when working, a greater attention span, less prone to stress, increased problem-solving and having more creative ideas when you’ve had your full 8 hours.

 Follow these simple tips and get off to the right start.

 1. Go to bed at a similar time every day.
 That’s 11,30pm for me!